In this post, we’ll implement a sample REST API that uses Spring Webflux with Spring Data Cassandra.

 }

-– @Table identifies this model to be persisted to Cassandra as book table.
+– @Table identifies this model to be persisted to Cassandra as a book table.

 – @PrimaryKey specifies the primary key field of this entity.